north-road/slyr/docs/user_guide/tools.md

 | ---- | ---|
 | **ESRI** .aprx | **OGC** .sld |

 Converts an ArcGIS Pro LYRX file to a OGC SLD file.
-⋅⋅⋅*N.B.
-If you have merged values in ArcGIS Pro, these will return as `ELSE`in QGIS.*
+*N.B.
+If you have merged values in ArcGIS Pro, these will return as `ELSE`in QGIS.
+So reassess those categories that are merged or once you are in QGIS, create the rules based on these values*

 ![ArcGIS Pro LYRX to OGC SLD](../images/lyrx-sld.png)